mirgj/es6-rewire-nyc/README.md

 ```
 both command (with and without cross-env) will generate a coverage result (partial, since one test will fail)

-Removing `istanbul` from the plugin collection will generate a full coverage file and this would be the result (as expected)
+Removing only `istanbul` from the plugin collection will generate a full coverage file and this would be the result (as expected)

 ```
 ------------------|----------|----------|----------|----------|-------------------|